elftvxq/react-native-crypto-price-tracker/README.md

 ### Home Screen

-Can view the first 25 datas of currencies detials including market rank, current price, and total volume.
+Can view the first 25 records of currencies detials including market rank, current price, and total volume.

-Scroll down to the bottm to get the next 25 datas of currencies
+Scroll down to the bottm to get the next 25 records of currencies

 ![Home Screen](https://i.imgur.com/KbbeWZc.jpg?3)